 An Easy Test for Emissions Reduction Potential

 The potential of an investment to reduce greenhouse gas emissions is a core element of Clean Energy Ventures’ investment criteria.
 This calculator acts as a simple test of whether a prospective investment’s GHG reduction potential could align with our investment criteria.
 After passing this calculator, more aggressive modeling and testing of assumptions is always performed during a detailed due diligence process.
-Clean Energy Ventures investments must demonstrate the potential to mitigate multiple gigatons of CO2e between initial investment and 2050.
+Clean Energy Ventures investments must demonstrate the potential to mitigate 2.5 gigatons of CO2e between initial investment and 2050.

 The startups and entrepreneurs we encounter frequently have large and meaningful ambitions for mitigating GHGs.
-Yet, they often struggle to effectively quantify their potential impact.
+Yet, they often struggle to effectively quantify their potential climate impact.
 The broad range of factors and possible assumptions often make this task overwhelming.
 Entrepreneurs then chose to focus their time to more immediate concerns.
 The Simple Emissions Reduction Calculator was developed with ease-of-use in mind.

 Using the Simple Emissions Reduction Calculator only requires the entrepreneur to know two categories of information: